-Situation: I’ve lost one of my car keys
+What should I do if I’ve lost one of my car keys?

 If you do not live within close proximity of a Toyota centre, many police forces recommend contacting a member of the Master Locksmiths Association.

-Situation: I’ve lost all of my car keys
+What should I do if I’ve lost all of my car keys?

 This is a trickier scenario.
 If you don’t have any of your car keys and your car has remote locking or other similar features, it will likely have a code that will need to be reprogrammed.
 It’s also possible that your car will need a new ECU.
 Toyota has to comply with legal standards when supplying security products, so each process must be carried out by the book.

-Due to the security technology within a key and the work involved in getting a new set of car keys, losing all your keys can be expensive.
-This varies by model but will usually be several hundred pounds or even more.
+Due to the security technology within a key and the work involved in replacing lost car keys, losing all your keys can be expensive.
+The exact costs varies by model but will usually be several hundred pounds or even more.
 It will also usually take one or two days for the keys to be ordered, cut and programmed.

-If you cannot move your car you may need to arrange for it to be recovered to your dealer.
+If you cannot move your car due to lost car keys, you may need to arrange for it to be recovered to your dealer.
 And if you do not live within close proximity of a Toyota centre, many police forces recommend contacting a member of the Master Locksmiths Association.